ipjohnson/SimpleFixture/README.md

 // generate a first name
 var firstName = fixture.Generate<string>("FirstName");

-// gernate a last name
+// generate a last name
 var lastName = fixture.Generate<string>("LastName");

 // generate a random password with 1 Upper, 1 Lower, 1 Special character and a minimium of 8 characters